snowdriftcoop/snowdrift/BEGINNERS.md

     and experimenting with live websites.
 The [Firebug](https://getfirebug.com) plugin offers some additional functions as well.

+*   [CanIUse.com](http://caniuse.com/) is a reference website to check that all web features you use are compatible with various browsers and standards.
+    The CanIUse data is fully FLO under a CC-BY license.

 *   We use [Twitter Bootstrap](http://getbootstrap.com/) for much (but not all) of our CSS.